PruvoNet/loopback-getting-started/README.md

 Loopback comes with an in-memory DB for developing purposes which makes it easier to start working right away.
 Connecting a real DB is as easy as a cli command.

-> You can skip this step for now if you don't have a test DB set up
+> You can skip this step if you don't have a test DB set up

 First lets remove the in-memory db defintion from `server/datasources.js`